Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Analysis

 We argue that \ourmodel's latency is still much smaller than some high-performing \ac{LLM}-based re-rankers.
-E.g., \citet{sun2023chatgpt} show that a GPT-4-based listwise re-ranker needs 10 API calls (one call takes 3,200ms) to re-rank 100 items for a query, resulting in 32,000ms in total, which is around 20 times worse than \ourmodel's latency with a judging depth of 100. \ourmodel can well fit some knowledge-intensive professional search scenarios where \ac{QPP} quality is prioritized or users may have a higher tolerance level for latency, such as patent search~\citep{lupu2013patent}, legal search~\citep{tomlinson2007overview}.
+E.g., \citet{sun2023chatgpt} show that a GPT-4-based listwise re-ranker needs 10 API calls (one call takes 3,200ms) to re-rank 100 items for a query, resulting in 32,000ms in total, which is around 20 times worse than \ourmodel's latency with a judging depth of 100. \ourmodel can well fit some knowledge-intensive professional search scenarios where \ac{QPP} quality is prioritized or users may have a higher tolerance level for latency.
 Besides using \ac{QPP} online, \ac{QPP} can also be used to analyze a search system's performance in an offline setting~\citep{faggioli2023geometric}.